 Impressive list, isn’t it?

 We encourage anyone to plant trees.
-In their backyard, in the neighbourhood, in reforestation areas… Try to favour native species adapted to the local climate and to water and mulch your tree seedlings when planting them, if you can.
-This will give it the best chances of survival.
-You can also try to protect the seedling from possums, wallabies and other wildlife by placing a mesh or net around it.
-Check-out our eco-gardening range for essential tools and seedling pots.
+In their backyard, in the neighbourhood, in reforestation areas… If restoring habitat for wildlife, try to favour native species adapted to the local climate.
+If trying to condition the soil, then deciduous species might be more suitable.
+Whatever the species you select, it is best to water and mulch your tree seedlings when planting them, if you can.
+This will give them the best chances of survival.
+You can also try to protect the young seedlings from possums, wallabies and other wildlife by placing a net or tree guard around them.

 The wonderful thing about permaculture is that it can regenerate degraded landscapes while creating access to food, water, energy, shelter, etc.

 Let’s take an example of what we could do in practice with the landscape below.
 Almost completely bare but with beautiful contours that we can use to collect, slow, spread and sink water to rehydrate the valley.
 The dashed turquoise lines in the second version represent the natural flows of water based on the visible gullies.
 If positioned at strategic points on the trajectory of the gullies where slopes become gentler (8% or less), dams can collect gravity-fed rainwater and distribute it evenly across the valley via swales on contour.
-Then, trees and shrubs can be planted on the swales and recreate an ecosystem.
+Then, trees and shrubs can be planted on the swale mounds and recreate an ecosystem.
+The below is only an example to give an idea of possible water collection points and some may be more suitable than others.

 If you wish to see how it works in practice, I find this video from Geoff Lawton really well done.
 He goes through the permaculture property purchase checklist and then explains how proper design can regenerate degraded landscapes: https://permaculturenews.org/2013/04/12/free-permaculture-design-videos/

 Up to you now.
-Can you see the natural contours of the land?
+Can you see the natural contours of the land and water catchment area?
 Try to spot the gullies that will drive rainwater, and where you could possibly dig a dam.